-IT consulting is more than advising a company about which computers they should buy.
-It includes everything related to the information technology side of the business.
+IT consulting (also called information technology consulting) is more than advising a company about which computers they should buy.
+It’s everything related to the information technology side of the business.
 From implementing new software to creating a plan to recover a crashed hard drive, IT consulting is a fast-growing career field.

 Consulting is when a business brings in an outside person with expertise in a specific field to help objectively evaluate where the company is and to design a plan that helps it achieve its goals.
+So, what is IT consulting, then?
 In IT consulting, the consultant does exactly that, but with a specific focus on the business’s technology infrastructure.

 IT Consulting Market

-As of 2022, the IT consulting market is a $623.1 billion industry and is projected to grow 9.1% between 2022 and 2026.
-This growth will likely be fueled by these industry trends:
+As of 2022, the IT consulting market is a $684.6 billion industry.
+As an industry, IT consulting grew 3.9% between 2017 and 2022 and it experienced 1.6% growth in 2022 alone.
+Future growth will likely be fueled by these industry trends:

 - Internet of things (IoT): With over 8 billion connected devices, companies will need to maintain and manage devices and their connections.